Physical Therapists’ Guide to the 8-Minute Rule

 The 15 minutes of ESTIM supports one additional service-based billing unit for a total of five units for this date of service.

-View additional 8-Minute Rule examples here and here.
-And if you're looking to test your 8-minute mastery, try these 8-Minute Rule brain teasers on for size.
+View additional 8-Minute Rule examples in the blog posts, Everything You Need to Know About the 8-Minute Rule or What is the 8-Minute Rule.
+And if you're looking to test your 8-minute mastery, try these 8-Minute Rule Brain Teasers on for size.

 What’s the deal with mixed remainders?